 You are invited to bring photos of simple furniture restoration projects you are planning for the future.
 We will evaluate the pieces originality, age and the woods from which they are made.
 We will also provide restoration advice for you to carry out after the course.
 It will not be possible for you to bring any furniture to the course.

-This course is held in our well equipped course venue near the centre of the beautiful cathedral city of Exeter within easy reach of the M5 motorway, railway stations and airport.
+This course is held in our compact, well equipped attached workshop; Situated near the centre of the beautiful cathedral city of Exeter within easy reach of the M5 motorway, railway stations and airport.

 The first tutor is Peter Thomson.
 He is a 4th generation master craftsman.He completed a traditional training at his family’s antique furniture restoration workshops and then attended West Dean College where he received a B.A.D.A diploma in antique furniture restoration and conservation in 1974.
 He has worked for the National Trust, Sotheby’s, the Jordanian Royal family, museums, private collectors and dealers both here and in the U.S.A.
 He started teaching over 35 years ago.
 He has renovated some of the world’s most rare, beautiful and valuable antique furniture.
 Having run a successful restoration business for many years, he is very well qualified to supply the expertise required for those wishing to set up a restoration business of their own.

 The second Tutor is Josie Thomson.
 She completed her training with distinction 14 years ago, a master craftswoman, specialising in refinishing and French Polishing techniques.
 Her ability to render a difficult antique furniture repair invisible is unsurpassed.